kleopatra999/productive/README.md

 ### A Simple Example

-Using the same use case from above let's implement this procedure using _productive_.
+Using the same use case from above let's implement this pipeline using _productive_.

   1. Define a product